MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Creating MuSR

 In the last stage, we use the scenario-specific leaf facts $S(T)$ from the reasoning tree.
 Our goal is to generate a narrative by sampling $\hat{\mathbf{x}} \sim \mathrm{Prompt}(\mathbf{x} \mid S(T))$ from an LLM with an appropriate prompt.
 However, for a long and complex narrative, $S(T)$ is not always reflected accurately in $\mathbf{x}$; some facts may be dropped as the model produces more of a summary of the situation, for example.

 To address this, we instead divide $S(T)$ into chunks relating to a specific answer choice (e.g., the information related to a specific possible murderer).
 We can then use this subset to prompt GPT4 for a ``chapter'' with a smaller list of facts.
 Once every chapter has been created, we concatenate all the chapters together into one narrative.
 Some domains use additional prompts to ``smooth'' the final narrative when necessary.
 Because our narratives do not need to be produced by one LLM call, they can scale to be over 1000 words (in this dataset) and theoretically to be even longer.
-We refer this process as \textbf{chaptering}.
+We refer this process as \textbf{chaptering}; the overall process is broadly inspired by \citet{re3}.